cawfree/twitch-go/README.md

 ### 2.1 preparing your environment

-Your development environment will be used to host the barebones media server, written using [express]() and backed by [ffmpeg]().
+Your development environment will be used to host the barebones media server, written using [express](https://github.com/expressjs/express) and powered by [ffmpeg](https://github.com/FFmpeg/FFmpeg).
 This doesn't have to be on your Chromebook; it can be any accessible IP on your network.
-However, this works just as fine directly on the same Chromebook from within the [crouton]() shell.
+However, this works just as fine directly on the same Chromebook from within the [crouton](https://ubuntu.com/tutorials/install-ubuntu-on-chromebook) shell.

-The extension will be compiled from this project and then installed to [Chrome]().
+The extension will be compiled from this project and then installed to [Chrome](https://www.google.com/chrome/).

 **Note:**

 > Originally, this repository was aiming at accomplishing everything using just a single extension.
-There have been some [truly great strides]() towards embedding [ffpmeg in JavaScript]() and [WebAssembly](), however it does not at this time seem possible to hit the [TCP/IP-based]() `rtmp://` protocol directly from [emscripten]().
-In the future, we may see implementations using [WebRTC](), or potential workarounds with open-source [`swf`]() playback.
+There have been some [truly great strides](https://github.com/ffmpegjs/ffmpeg.js/) towards embedding [ffpmeg in JavaScript](https://itnext.io/build-ffmpeg-webassembly-version-ffmpeg-js-part-5-ffmpeg-js-v0-3-pre-js-and-live-streaming-c1498939a74c) and [WebAssembly](https://webassembly.org/), however it does not at this time seem possible to hit the [TCP/IP-based](https://en.wikipedia.org/wiki/Real-Time_Messaging_Protocol) `rtmp://` protocol directly from [emscripten](https://emscripten.org/).

-  1. First, ensure you have the latest version of [ffmpeg]() installed.
+  1. First, ensure you have the latest version of [ffmpeg](http://ffmpeg.org/download.html) installed.
      ([apt-get](https://tecadmin.net/install-ffmpeg-on-linux/)) ([brew](https://formulae.brew.sh/formula/ffmpeg))
   2. Next, you need to have [the Node.js runtime installed](https://nodejs.org/en/download/).
   3. Then, you need to clone this repo.
      `git clone https://github.com/cawfree/twitch-go`
   4. `cd` into the downloaded repo and hit `npm install`.
 This will download all of the required dependencies.
-  5. Finally, inside the project directory you will need to create a [`.env`]() file to store your Twitch access credentials.
+  5. Finally, inside the project directory you will need to create a [`.env`](https://www.npmjs.com/package/dotenv) file to store your Twitch access credentials.
 These will look like the following:

 ```env
 PORT=8080